turboapps/docs/reference/virtual_machine/virtual_machine.md

 If multiple layers define different isolation modes for the same path, the first layer that defines the isolation mode will be used.

-For example, if a container includes a "git" image with **c:\git** set to full isolation and a "node" image with **c:\git** set to merge isolation, the conflict between the isolation settings will be resolved by the ordering of the layers.
+For example, if a container includes a "git" image with **c:\git** set to full isolation and a "nodejs" image with **c:\git** set to merge isolation, the conflict between the isolation settings will be resolved by the ordering of the layers.

 The following command will create a container with the folder **c:\git** set to full isolation.

 ```
-> turbo run git,node
+> turbo run git,nodejs
 ```

 The following command will create a container with the folder **c:\git** set to merge isolation.

 ```
-> turbo run node,git
+> turbo run nodejs,git
 ```